Blepharitis from Eyelash Extensions

 Storing Your Lash Extension Tools

 I wish I could honestly say that sanitation is easy, well its not.
 There are a lot of steps and a lot of things to remember.
-Following this advice on cleanliness and steps on how to sterilize your lash extension tools, will however, benefit you for years and years to come.
+Following this advice on cleanliness and steps on how to disinfect your lash extension tools, will however, benefit you for years and years to come.
 Keeping your business safe and your clients happy and healthy is the ultimate goal!

 How to Prevent Eyelash Extension Allergic Reactions